![]() |

-The diversity of possible drug targets (of which each requires a different combination of matching molecular characteristics) is so enormous, that we do not believe that it is possible to find a common denominator for all of them and to express molecule drug-likeness by a single magic number.
-Simple count criteria (for example limits for molecular weight, logP, or number of hydrogen bond donors or acceptors) have also relatively limited applicability and are useful only to discard obvious non-drugs.
+The diversity of possible drug targets (of which each requires a different combination of matching molecular characteristics) is so enormous, that it is possible to find a common denominator for all of them and to express molecule drug-likeness by a single "magic number".
+Simple count criteria (like limits for molecular weight, logP, or number of hydrogen bond donors or acceptors) have also relatively limited applicability and are useful only to discard obvious non-drugs.

 At Molinspiration we believe that the strategy which leads to success is not a universal drug-likeness score, but focus on particular drug classes and development of specific activity score for each of these classes.
 The method we implemented uses sophisticated Bayesian statistics to compare structures of representative ligands active on the particular target with structures of inactive molecules and to identify substructure features (which in turn determine physicochemical properties) typical for active molecules.